Becoming an international company (1881–1914)

 The financial foundation for expansion was laid in 1881, when Bayer was transformed into a joint stock company called "Farbenfabriken vorm.
 Friedr.
 Bayer & Co."
 The company's impressive growth in its early years can be directly linked to its growing workforce, which grew from three in 1863 to more than 300 in 1881.

 An international presence

 The creation of a worldwide sales organization was a decisive factor in the company's continuing development.
 Bayer had already shipped dyestuffs to many countries in its early years.
 By 1913, over 80 percent of revenues came from exports.
 Bayer today is represented in nearly all countries of the world.
-In 1865 the company acquired an interest in its first coal-tar dyes factory in Albany, New York.
+Bayer appointed a sales representative for the United States in 1865.
+A few years later, the company acquired an interest in the first U.S. coal tar dye factory in Albany, New York.
 Over the following decades, additional foreign affiliated companies were established in order to secure and expand Bayer's position in important markets.
 Shortly before World War I, the company maintained subsidiaries in Russia, France, Belgium, the United Kingdom and the United States.
 Of the approximately 10,000 people employed by Bayer in 1913, nearly 1,000 worked outside of Germany.